 Are you still adjusting to working from home?

 While at first, it may seem challenging, working from home can be one of the best things for your career.
 The CuddlyNest team are no strangers to the remote life.
 We have found that not only does having a flexible schedule spark motivation, but it also increases productivity.
+Working from home provides many benefits for both the employer and employee.
+What’s the phrase happy employee, happy employer?
+We sure think so!

 From referring to your kids as “coworkers” to creating your own personal space, there are dozens of reasons working from home can be fun, enjoyable, and advantageous.
 Take a look at some of the benefits of working from the comfort of your own home.
+These definitely make the top of our list for why we love the at-home, digital nomad, adventurous employee lifestyle.

 1. Flexible Schedule